Esri/arcgis-runtime-samples-ios/README.md

 1. **Fork** and then **clone** the repository
 1. **Install** the ArcGIS Runtime SDK for iOS by running the `pod install` command in the folder where you cloned this repository
 1. **Open** the `arcgis-ios-sdk-samples.xcworkspace` **workspace** file
-1. **Select** the `arcgis-ios-sdk-samples` project node, go to the `Swift Packages` tab, and **delete** the `arcgis-runtime-toolkit-ios` package.
-This Swift package conflicts with CocoaPods and is only required when using the Swift Package Manager as described in the previous section.
+1. **Select** the `arcgis-ios-sdk-samples` project node, go to the `Package Dependencies` tab, and **delete** the `arcgis-runtime-toolkit-ios` package
+    > This Swift package conflicts with CocoaPods and is only required when using the Swift Package Manager as described in the previous section.
+1. **Run** the `arcgis-ios-sdk-samples` app target

+## Building Samples Using Installed SDK

+1. **Fork** and then **clone** the repository
+1. **Install** the ArcGIS Runtime SDK for iOS to a central location on your mac as described [here](https://developers.arcgis.com/ios/install-and-set-up/#manual-download)
+1. **Open** the `arcgis-ios-sdk-samples.xcodeproj` **project** file. **Select** the `arcgis-ios-sdk-samples` project node, go to the `Package Dependencies` tab, and **delete** the `arcgis-runtime-toolkit-ios` package
+    > This Swift package conflicts with manual installation and is only required when using the Swift Package Manager as described in the previous section.
+1. **Download** the `arcgis-runtime-toolkit-ios` from [here](https://github.com/Esri/arcgis-runtime-toolkit-ios), and follow the [instructions](https://github.com/Esri/arcgis-runtime-toolkit-ios#manual) to add it as a local Swift package
+    > The manual installation method allows you to use a local installation ArcGIS Runtime SDK for iOS by making minor edits to the toolkit's Swift package.
 1. **Run** the `arcgis-ios-sdk-samples` app target

 ## Sample Data